Rafaelb4rros/fullcycle-nestchallenge/README.md

 - GET: "/api/transaction"
   - returns all transactions in database

 - POST: /api/transaction" with params type and amount
-  - create an new transactionc
+  - create an new transaction